The PTUA offers discounted yearly Myki Passes through Public Transport Victoria’s (PTV) Commuter Club.

-* $30 membership is not payable if you are already a PTUA Bronze (regular), Silver, Gold or Family/household member.
-Please note that Commuter Club cannot be offered to concession members because Commuter Club 365-day passes are only available at full fare.
+* $50 membership is not payable if you are a current PTUA member (except Concession).
+Commuter Club cannot be offered to Concession members because Commuter Club 365-day passes are only available at full fare.

 How to order

 You can order via our online form, using the links at the bottom of this page.

 - If you do not already have a Commuter Club Myki card from PTUA, you will receive a new card for free.
 You can elect whether or not to have your name printed on the card.

 - If you already have a Commuter Club Myki card from PTUA, with more than a year until it expires, you can request your new Yearly Pass be loaded onto it.

 Payment can be made by direct bank deposit, or credit card.
 (Credit card includes a surcharge.)

 Orders are placed once a month.
 This restriction is imposed by PTV.
 You need to order and pay us by the 8th of the month (except December; see below), and the Yearly Pass is normally delivered about two weeks later.
 Purchases or payments received by us after this date will be processed the following month.